gabekiriakos/Elegance/README.md

 > ```
 ---

 Dotfiles should be added to their respective locations according to the framework of the distribution.
-This installation guide assumes the user is on Artix or a similar fork of Arch so [refer to the wiki](https://wiki.archlinux.org/) for details concerning each application.<br>
+Although these configurations could work within another OS running the same init system, it is assumed the user is on Artix or something close to Arch so [refer to the wiki](https://wiki.archlinux.org/) for details concerning each application.<br>

 <b>Disclaimer:</b><br>
 <i>It should go without saying that I am not responsible for anything YOU did to YOUR system.
 This distro is targeted for power users willing to invest in the time and patience to build their own environment.</i>